Zelenskyy calls liberation of Kherson 'beginning of the end'

 One Ukrainian official described the situation in Kherson as “a humanitarian catastrophe.”

-Reconnecting the electricity supply is the priority, with gas supplies already assured, Kherson regional governor Yaroslav Yanushevych said.
+Reconnecting the electricity supply is the priority, Kherson regional governor Yaroslav Yanushevych said.

-The Russian pullout marked a triumphant milestone in Ukraine’s pushback against Moscow’s invasion almost nine months ago.
+The Russian pullout marked another triumphant milestone in Ukraine’s pushback against Moscow’s forces.
 In the past two months, Ukraine’s military claimed to have retaken dozens of towns and villages north of the city of Kherson.

+But the grinding war continued with shelling, civilian casualties and each side reporting gains.

+The Russian Defense Ministry said Monday that its forces had completely captured the village of Pavlivka in the eastern Donetsk region.
+Multiple Ukrainian officials have spoken of heavy battles raging in the area in recent weeks but did not confirm their loss of Pavlivka.

 Associated Press writers John Leicester in Kyiv, Ukraine, and Hanna Arhirova in Odesa, Ukraine, contributed to this report.